Thank you for your interest in joining the Speech and Cognitive Development (SPOG) Lab at UCLA!

 Opportunities for Undergraduate Students

 Many of our students receive course credit for their work in the lab or are eligible for work study arrangements.
-To apply to work in the SPOG Lab, please send a copy of your CV, transcript, and a brief description of your background and research interests to spoglab.ucla@gmail.com.
+To apply to work in the SPOG Lab, please track our announcements in the UCLA Undergraduate Research Portal where we post the link to our application.
 You must commit to at least 6 hours of work per week, all of which must be in-person your first quarter.
 Academic year appointees must commit to two consecutive quarters.

 Paid research opportunities for undergraduate UCLA students: